 Karina has worked as a Foreign Service Officer since 2011.
 She has served in Mexico City, Taiwan, and now in Washington, DC.
 Ms. Veras was born in the Dominican Republic but grew up in New York City.
 She earned a bachelor’s degree in political science from Fordham University in New York, and a masters in international affairs from the Johns Hopkins Paul Nitze School of Advanced International Studies.
 A native Spanish speaker, Ms. Veras has tutored in Spanish, Mathematics, and Reading.
 She enjoys sending time with family and traveling.

-Ms. Vilma Perea is the newest addition to our team.
-Ms. Vilma is from Cali, Colombia.
-She is a materials engineer, and in her free time teaches Spanish.
+Ms. Vilma is from Cali, Colombia and teaches our virtual Spanish classes.
+She is a materials engineer, and in her free time enjoys teaching Spanish.
 She enjoys helping people of all ages to improve their language skills.
 She is fun, charismatic, passionate about learning and teaching.
-In her spare time she loves to travel and have fun.
+In her spare time, she loves to travel and experience new cultures.

 Kelis Jones is our first-year intern.
 She attends Paint Branch High School and is in the class of 2022.
 She has studied Spanish since 2016.
 She enjoys stepping for the Eclectic Steppers.
 Most importantly she enjoys helping others.